 10 Steps To Eating Well at All UConn Dining Services Residential Dining Units

 UConn Dining offers a multitude of healthy dining choices.
 This guide can help you choose a healthy diet that will strengthen your immune system, prevent undesired weight gain and supply your body with adequate nutrients for health and better mental and physical performance.
 All foods can fit into a balanced diet.
-Eating frequency and portion size are the critical factors in maintaining health.
+Eating frequency and portion size are critical factors in maintaining health.
+Download the pdf.

 1. Choose Vegetables First